laurenvalkyrie/make-up-nerd/README.md

 # Make-up-nerd

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Makeup Nerd is an application created by Epicodus students during the JavaScript course.
+The purpose of Makeup Nerd is to create a place where makeup lovers of any kind can come together and talk about makeup.

 ## Prerequisites